SegaraRai/bakezip/README.md

 - **Frontend**: Astro, Svelte, TailwindCSS
 - **WASM**: wasm-bindgen

+### Scripts

+- `pnpm dev`: Start the web development server.
+Run `pnpm build:wasm` first to build the WASM core.
+- `pnpm build`: Build both the WASM core and the web application.
+- `pnpm build:wasm`: Build only the WASM core.
+- `pnpm build:web`: Build only the web application.
+- `pnpm check`: Run type checking and Svelte checks.
+- `pnpm preview`: Preview the production build locally.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.